MicrosoftDocs/sql-docs/docs/sql-operations-studio/tutorial-qds-sql-server.md

 3. Click 'Copy to Settings' to copy "dashboard.database.widgets" settings to customize.

-4. Using Carbon's insight settings IntelliSense, configure 'name' for the widget title, 'gridItemConfig' for the widget size, and 'widget' by selecting 'query-data-store-database-insight' from the drop down list as shown in the screenshot below:
+4. Using [!INCLUDE[name-sos](../includes/name-sos-short.md)]'s insight settings IntelliSense, configure 'name' for the widget title, 'gridItemConfig' for the widget size, and 'widget' by selecting 'query-data-store-database-insight' from the drop-down list as shown in the screenshot below:

    ![Insight qds settings](./media/tutorial-sql-server/insight-qds-settings.png)